 Male vs Female

 The male Colonial Cocker Spaniel can grow to be a few inches taller than the female, but this is not always the case and many times, they are identical in size and weight.
-The males tend to be slightly more move food motivated and will often be the first ones at their dinner dish while the females like to snuggle and are usually on the couch.
+The males tend to be slightly more move food motivated and will often be the first ones at their dinner dish while the female Colonial Cocker Spaniels like to snuggle and are usually on the couch.